 PCB design software with auto routing can help your design

 When my peers first encouraged me to look again into auto routing, I initially resisted.
 Eventually, though my need for help forced me to reconsider, and I gave auto routing another look.
 What I found surprised me, and I’m betting that you will be surprised too.
-Here are some of the types of routing that I have discovered where an auto router has really helped me:
+Here are some of the types of layer routing that I have discovered where an auto router has really helped me:

 Short or long point-to-point nets.
 These nets used to take a long time to route manually.
-Now, whether they are short nets from pin to pin or long nets that cross the entire board, the router puts them in much faster than I ever could.
+Now, whether they are short nets from pin to pin or long nets that cross the entire circuit board, the router puts them in much faster than I ever could.

 Non-critical miscellaneous routing.
 At the end of a design when I have a bunch of non-critical nets left to route, the batch router is a great tool to have at my disposal.